 Particularly important in this context is permeability - facilitating access between VET and higher education.
-It should be easier for students to move from one to the other, this will increase opportunities for the individual and thereby also attractiveness of VET.
-Students should take for granted that VET and HE are parts of a single ensemble with pathways between them and that the choice of one path does not exclude the other.
-Permeability is also central in improving the quality of VET and attracting the right people to choose this path.
-To achieve this, bridge-ways from VET to HE opportunities and vice versa need to be built and promoted through proper guidance so that the notion of being pigeon-holed is taken away.
+It should be easier for students to move from one to the other as this will increase opportunities for the individual and thereby also the attractiveness of VET.
+Students should take for granted that VET and HE are parts of a overall system with bridges between them and that the choice of one path does not exclude the other.
+Permeability is also central to improving the quality of VET and attracting the right people to choose this path.
+It can also contribute to the reduction of social inequalities with regards to access to higher education.
+To achieve this, bridges need to be built from VET to HE opportunities and vice versa and promoted through proper guidance so as to do away with the demarcation between the two.